How we tested

 Although we liked all three of the Boston shakers in our testing, we gave the edge to The Boston Shaker’s Professional Boston Shaker, Weighted.
 With a 28-ounce capacity, it’s large but relatively comfortable to hold with two hands.
 And because the base is reinforced with an extra layer of metal, or “weighted,” the bottom cup won’t tip over easily on the counter.
 The wide mouth and medium height of its sturdy, tempered mixing glass made for effortless filling, stirring, muddling, and cleaning.
 And the glass itself sat low in the larger cup, making it especially easy to form and maintain a long-lasting seal, even after shaking a famously endurance-testing Ramos Gin Fizz for a few minutes.

-We tested three Boston shakers and eight cobbler shakers with capacities ranging from 16 to 28 ounces and priced from $8.99 to $41.95, using them to make stirred, muddled, and shaken drinks.
+We tested three Boston shakers and eight cobbler shakers with capacities ranging from 16 to 28 ounces and priced from about $9 to about $42, using them to make stirred, muddled, and shaken drinks.
 We evaluated the shakers on how easy they were to fill with ice, close, shake, open, and clean; how comfortable, secure, and durable they were; and how consistently they formed leakproof seals.
 All models were purchased online and are ranked in order of preference.

 Ease of Use: We awarded more points to well-balanced shakers that were easy to fill with ice, close, shake, and open.
 We also promoted shakers that strained drinks quickly, without letting large chunks of ice or mint through, and shakers that allowed us to stir and muddle cocktails easily.